rnauber/pipepanic-android/README.md

 Join the green start-pipe and red end-pipe together using the pieces given to you via the preview bar on the left.
 The pipe shown in the rightmost square is the next available pipe for placement upon the game board.
-Once the timer reaches zero or you click on 'Fill Pipes' or the green start-pipe, the game board is cleared of any non-connecting 'dead' pieces and the system is flooded with liquid.
+Once the timer reaches zero or you click on 'Fill Pipes' the game board is cleared of any non-connecting 'dead' pieces and the system is flooded with liquid.
 If any leaks are found the liquid stops flowing, so to achieve the highest score you must cover as much of the game board as possible with a properly connected leakless pipe network.